Adjective-Object/blog/posts/2019-03-28-Check-out-notion-log-exec.md

-I've had a fun time automating the CI/CD process to publish package revisions immediately from github using Travis.
-Maybe I'll write a follow-up post about that process of automating that deployment process?
+I've had a fun time automating the CI/CD process to publish package revisions immediately from github.
+Maybe I'll write a follow-up post about automating the deployment process?
 We'll see.. 😛